lapikit/lapikit.dev/docs/breakpoints.md

   description: "Configure your responsive breakpoints with Lapikit.
 Use in CSS components and styles for a fluid UI"
 icon: mgc_layout_10_line
 title: breakpoints
+subtitle: "Responsive breakpoints in Lapikit: how to use and customize"
 section: base
 order: 2
 keywords: